 Buying raw meat that’s fit for human consumption helps ensure that it has a low to nonexistent parasite burden.
 The risk of feeding parasite-contaminated meat is further reduced by freezing to -18c.

 If a member of your family (pet or human) is on immune-compromising drugs such as those administered during chemotherapy, you may wish to consider the increased risk when feeding raw.
-Using Hug’s cookable range, or feeding Hug cold pressed dog food may be a safer alternative.
+Using Hug Pet Food’s cookable range, or feeding Hug Pet Food’s cold pressed dog food may be a safer alternative.

 Do not leave food down for the day, as this can make it susceptible to bacterial growth.
 Please pick it up after 30 minutes, maximum.

-Wash your hands after handling and cooking Hug meals.
+Wash your hands after handling and cooking Hug Pet Food meals.

 After each use, wash your pet’s bowls, dishes, and utensils with soap and hot water, rinse properly and dry before the next use.
 If you’re using a dishwasher, select a high temperature setting.

-If your Hug food arrives partially defrosted, as long as it's still cold, it's fine to refreeze.
+If your Hug Pet Food arrives partially defrosted, as long as it’s still cold, it’s fine to refreeze.

 Our cold pressed dog food is cooked gently to kill off bacteria and parasites.